 'Made up off the top of my head' — Victor Surge

-These genuinely creepy images and hint of a backstory were an instant hit among forum members.
-More "found photos" and "documentation" would follow, but there was never any confusion as to Slender Man's fictive status.
+These genuinely creepy images and bare bones of a backstory were an instant hit in the forum.
+More "found photos" and "documentation" of Slender Man's exploits would follow, but there was never any confusion as to the character's fictive status.
 Victor Surge took full credit for inventing him.

 "The Slender Man as an idea was made up off the top of my head," Surge explained in a subsequent post.
 "The name I thought up on the fly when I wrote that first bit.
 The asset I used for a couple of the pictures was the creepy tall guy from Phantasm, which sadly I have not seen, and the others various guys in suits."